Facing the notoriously cold Icelandic waters to scuba div and snorkel in Silfra

-We opted to go with Dive.is, which is pretty much the best option when it comes to Silfra scuba diving and snorkelling – they’ve been doing this for almost 20 years and they know their stuff.
-Also, their dog is listed as the security manager and head of hospitality on their website, and I find that completely adorable. #MustLoveDogs
+We decided to go with Dive.is, which is truly the best option for Silfra scuba diving and snorkeling.
+They’ve been doing this for almost 20 years, so they know their stuff!

 +